 "Oh.
 Boundaries.
 Security.
-Um, the recognition of the rights of the Jewish people to have their country recognized as a Jewish country," he said, apparently missing the fact that the issues of boundaries and security are impossible to solve without doing something about the settlements.
+Um, the recognition of the rights of the Jewish people to have their country recognised as a Jewish country," he said, apparently missing the fact that the issues of boundaries and security are impossible to solve without doing something about the settlements.

 I don't think Hoyer and Waxman's opinions would be too shocking to Mahmoud Zwahre, a (Palestinian, of course) member of the Popular Struggle Committee from the village of al-Maasara.

-"Mainly, let's say that we are against the negotiations, not because we are against the negotiations as a principle, but because of the atmosphere the US creates… you know the American position has never been neutral," Mahmoud told me.
-"I'm not optimistic to be in 1993 with 100,000 settlers and in 2013 we have more than half a million settlers."
+"Mainly, let's say that we are against the negotiations, not because we are against the negotiations as a principle, but because of the atmosphere the US creates… you know the American position has never been neutral," Mahmoud told me. "'I'm not optimistic to be in 1993 with 100,000 settlers and in 2013 we have more than half a million settlers."

 Of all the people I talked to, I didn't find a single one who was optimistic about the negotiations.
-The congressmen are a possible exception, but I think their views are less "genuine optimism" and more "political posturing."
+The congressmen are a possible exception, but I think their views are less "genuine optimism" and more "political posturing".

 The response that stuck out the most to me was from an Israeli girl on the beach who didn't give me her name.
-While rolling a cigarette, she summed up perfectly the general attitude toward the peace talks.
+While rolling a cigarette, she summed up perfectly the general attitude towards the peace talks.